chicago29094/bad-tendencies/project-worksheet.md

 ### Key Project 1 Dates
-- Nov 16 - Project Approvals
+- March 19 - Project Approvals
-- Nov 17 - Nov 22 - Project Week!
+- March 19 - Nov 26 - Project Week!
 We will not meet during normal class times.
 You will be meeting with your squad at the times instructed by your Squad lead.
-- Nov 23 - Project Presentations
+- March 26 - Project Presentations

 ## Project Schedule